blawson69/PurseStrings/README.md

 - 30:0:0:4:0

 ## Party Members
 You can [add characters](#--party) to a Party Members list which persists across sessions.
 This makes the distribution of loot easy, as it eliminates the need for selecting multiple tokens.
 This only applies to the use of the `--dist` command [below](#--dist).
 Giving individual characters money still requires that the character(s) token(s) be selected.
+Characters must be [set up](#--setup) with PurseStrings before adding them to the Party Members list.

 ## Merchant Setup
 Merchants are NPCs that have items or services to sell.
 A Merchant has two requirements:
 1. It must be a **token** that contains the Merchant's inventory (below) in the token's GM Notes, and
 2. The token must represent a Character that has been [set up](#--setup) with PurseStrings.

-This allows for more flexibility and fewer character sheets to load.
+As it is not required for the Merchant token to be the default token of the character, you have more flexibility and fewer character sheets to load.
 You can create a generic Character and use it with multiple tokens - they will all have different Inventory but use the same pool of money for transactions.
+If you wish to use a character as a Merchant, [see below](#characters-as-merchants).

 You can now allow a Merchant's Inventory to override the [default show stock setting](#--stock) by adding "show-stock" or "hide-stock" to the first Bar 1 box on the token.
 This allows you to mix up inventory "types" such as a restaurant menu and a shopkeeper's stock.